Where Do I Begin?

 Do I need to have completed a childbirth class?

-If you are uncertain about your readiness, download the pretest from the Already Registered page and use it as a checklist.
+If you are uncertain about your readiness, download the pretest from the Course Preparation page and use it as a checklist.
 If you are still questioning, please do not hesitate to or phone, I am willing to help.
 People from all walks of life, ages and backgrounds have been trained to be successful doulas.
 You can too!

 What Am I Expected To Know Before The Training?

 These concepts are important to know before attending and are covered in the Childbirth for Professionals class.
 A good way to assess your understanding is to explain each of these concepts to another person (by writing or talking).
 If you can do that in an organized way, your working knowledge is where it needs to be.

 - Anatomy of the reproductive system